dCache/dcache-book2/config-acl.md

 CONFIGURING ACL SUPPORT
 =======================

-The **dcache.conf** and layout files contain a number of settings that may be adjusted to configure DCACHE's permission settings.
+The **dcache.conf** and layout files contain a number of settings that may be adjusted to configure dCache's permission settings.
 These settings are are described in this section.

 ENABLING ACL SUPPORT
 --------------------